top of page

 How to use the card

-Download the card in your preferred language, print it, and keep copies in places where they can be found quickly:
+Download the card in your preferred language, print it, and keep copies where they can be found quickly:

 • Wallet or phone case